Customers with multiple Comprehensive claims may have to pay higher deductibles. Here's how it works.

 It is the deductible offered to some customers when they have more than the average number of Comprehensive claims.
 It ranges from $500 to $2,500.
 In rare cases, customers may be denied the option to purchase Comprehensive or Specified Perils coverage.

-Our customers have told us they don't want to share the costs of drivers who have frequent comprehensive claims.
-To be fair, customers who have more claims pay more of the claims costs.
-Protect yourself and your vehicle and keep more money in your pocket by following these tips:
+Customers have told us they don't want to share the costs of drivers who have frequent claims.
+Raising deductibles or limiting coverage after multiple Comprehensive claims is common within the insurance industry.
+The intent is that those who have more of these types of claims pay more of their claims costs.

 For more information, talk to your Autoplan broker.